Time to Read

 The key to managing labor costs on a project is to identify the problem areas early on so they can be addressed and resolved before they have an impact on labor costs.
 As projects get larger, you must have tools in place to measure progress, or it becomes impossible to accurately forecast your labor costs.

 We’d love to hear your thoughts on Labor Management and Productivity.
 Let us know which way you’re operating, how long you’ve been that way, and what’s working for you.
 We love success stories!

 We also have a basic man-loading schedule workbook available for FREE!
-Please email us and we’ll it send it to you.
+Click here to download.

 Ascent Consulting’s mission is to Build Better Construction Companies.